Justice219/meridium/README.md

 # Meridium

 Meridium is a computer performance application designed to help speed up your PC.
-It provides a range of features including cleaning temporary files, tweaking Windows registry, and more.
+It provides a range of features including cleaning temporary files, tweaking Windows registry, and more.\n
-\n

 The application is divided into two parts: a desktop application and a web application, which communicate with each other using WebSockets.
 This was not necessary for the functionality of the application, but was done as a learning exercise to understand networking with WebSockets.
+The Desktop act isn't interactive whatsoever, and just serves as a websocket client and run's code in the background with a loop.
+The Web App, is a reactive website using NiceGUI!
+It sends messages to the desktop app with websockets in order to make changes to the computer.
+Super duper crazy right?
+A reminder once again that this was just a learning project!

 ## Features